KyleMardell/freeflow-api/README.md

 ### Django email field

 I wanted to add an email field to the profile model when starting the project.
 After some light research I found Django has a built in email field that conducts basic email validation checks such as an '@' and a '.' after.
 [Email field documentation](https://www.geeksforgeeks.org/emailfield-django-models/)

+### Django decimal field

+As I wanted to add an hourly rate and an amount of time in hours, I needed to add a field to my models that contain numbers.
+I used the decimal field as it also has the use of a max digits and decimal places, which was perfect for an hourly rate and amount of time.
+[Decimal field documentation](https://www.geeksforgeeks.org/decimalfield-django-models/)